-No what else I use these chile pods for?
-I make the best posole every year and these are what I use.
+I use these same chile pods to make the best posole every year.

 Authentic Red Chile Sauce